DJI Mavic Mini Review for Photographers

 I like the way you can store the controller ‘sticks’ in the actual remote-control unit when not being used – this allows you to store the controller much easier than before, where the sticks would be jutting out and in danger of being bent the wrong way.

-To keep you safe while flying, there’s various technologies at work in the background to ensure you don’t break any laws.
+To keep you safe while flying, there are various technologies at work in the background to ensure you don’t break any laws.

 Just like with previous small DJI drones, you can charge the battery of the Mavic Mini with a mini-USB cable.
 This means that you can use any portable battery charger (like the one you already use to charge your phone), to top up its battery, which is pretty handy.
 Same goes for the controller.